Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Overview of Disease Incidence

-This analysis reveals significant disease incidence trends, including increases in some counties and decreases in others.
-Notable rises in cases, such as Anaplasmosis in Alameda County and seasonal peaks of Lyme disease, were observed.
+The analysis showed trends in disease incidence from 2001 to 2022, with certain diseases increasing in some counties and decreasing in others.
+For example, Anaplasmosis cases increased in Alameda, while Lyme disease showed seasonal variation statewide.

 ### Trend Analysis

-Trend analysis identified periods of increased and decreased disease activity, particularly around 2020, which may correlate with the COVID-19 pandemic.
+The analysis highlighted major periods of change, especially during 2019-2020, which could relate to the COVID-19 pandemic.

 ### Population Impact

-The analysis explored the relationship between population size and disease incidence.
-High-population counties like Los Angeles had higher case numbers, but counties like Inyo showed higher per capita rates, suggesting contributing factors beyond population size alone.
+The analysis explored population size and disease incidence relationships.
+While populous counties like Los Angeles had high case numbers, less populated counties like Inyo had high per capita rates, suggesting other contributing factors.

 ---